Black Foliage Dahlia: How to Grow Dahlia Black Forest Ruby

 For container-grown dahlias purchased from a nursery, planting is even easier!
 Simply dig a hole as deep and as wide as the container, then gently remove the plant and set it in the hole at the same depth as it was in the pot.

 Firm the soil around the roots and water thoroughly to help the plant settle in.
-Since these plants are already growing, they will need consistent watering— keep the soil evenly moist but not soggy.
+Since these plants are already growing, they will need consistent watering.
+Keep the soil evenly moist but not soggy.

 Whether you start with tubers or potted plants, providing the right conditions from the start will set your dahlias up for a season of stunning blooms!

-When to Plant Dahlias
+When to Plant Black Foliage Dahlias

 Timing is crucial when planting dahlias to ensure healthy growth and abundant blooms.
 Dahlias are warm-season plants that thrive in mild to warm temperatures, so they should be planted after the risk of frost has passed.